SonalBhardwaj28/musicp.py/README.md

 # musicp.py
-this is my first internship project
+It is my first internship project
 If u need  this source code please copied it and paste it into new python  text file on vs code then it will run in a proper way.